profile-filament-plugin

 php artisan vendor:publish --tag="profile-filament-views"

-The plugin uses several tailwind classes that are not used by Filament, so a custom stylesheet is necessary.
-Nothing is required from you, since we register the stylesheet automatically for you, and load it on demand from any views in the package that require it.
+The plugin uses several tailwind classes that Filament does not use, so a custom stylesheet is necessary.
+Nothing is required from you, since we register the stylesheet automatically for you and load it on demand from any views in the package that require it.
 If the stylesheet isn't being loaded correctly, you may need to publish it.

 A great way to ensure the latest assets are always loaded is to add the filament:upgrade script to your composer.json file.